Revitalise your garden with these 50 quick fixes! I’ve put together a long list of easy, simple and cheap ideas to do up the garden in no time at all.

 20 Create a colour container display

 Make a container garden on a colour theme by mixing pots and plants in similar tones to create an aesthetically appealing display.

 21 Add height

-Use arches over pathways and wigwams and obelisks in borders to give the garden height.
-Grow climbers like roses and sweet peas over your new structures.
+Use arches over pathways such as wigwams and obelisks to give the garden height.
+Grow climbers like roses and sweet peas over them to make structural sensations.

 22 Grow crops by the kitchen door

 Make the most of mealtimes with pots of herbs and salad leaves by the kitchen door, or even in windowboxes so they are at perfect picking height.

 23 Create personalised containers